How to Read and Extract Table Data from PDF Using C# .NET

 }

-BONUS: Format the Exported PDF Table Data in an Excel (XLSX) File
+Programmatically Format the Exported PDF Table Data into an Excel XLSX File using C#

 using GrapeCity.Documents.Excel;

-Next, we’ll initialize a DsExcel workbook instance and load the CSV file into it using the workbook’s Open method:
+Next, initialize a DsExcel .NET workbook and load the CSV file created from the extracted PDF table data using the open method:

 var workbook = new GrapeCity.Documents.Excel.Workbook();